gridsome/gridsome.org/blog/2019-09-06-gridsome-07/index.md

 })
 ```

-**This will fix many problems** for data source plugins.
-Now Gridsome will know what data is really coming from a Source.
+🙌 This will fix problems for **data sources** where the data fields can change.

+For example, [Sanity.io](https://sanity.io) (A Headless CMS) has prepared a source plugin that uses the Schema API to make sure Gridsome know what fields that are being used in Sanity CMS.

 Read more about the [Schema API](/docs/schema-api)